Google Tag:

 If you take your cybersecurity seriously, you likely already heard a little about SOC 2 compliance.

-If you take your cybersecurity seriously, you likely already heard a little about SOC 2 compliance.
+If you take your cybersecurity seriously, you’ve likely already heard a little about SOC 2 compliance.
 But what is SOC 2 compliance in the first place?
 What does SOC 2 stand for?
 There are a lot of questions surrounding SOC 2 and its functions in your business.
-We will explore the entirety of SOC compliance and give you the information you need to optimize your cybersecurity and keep up-to-date on the SOC standards.
+We will explore the entirety of SOC compliance and give you the information you need to optimize your cybersecurity and keep up-to-date on SOC standards.

 Now that we have a basic understanding of what a SOC 2 report looks at and who might be interested in the results, we can look at what it might take to prepare for a SOC 2 audit.
 It is important to note that failing a SOC 2 audit will not shut your business down.
 It simply means your company is not as secure as you might have thought it was.